Lithium fluoride: Precursor to lithium hexafluorophosphate for batteries

+The lithium fluoride alone does not absorb hydrogen fluoride to form a bifluoride salt.

 In molten salts

 Fluorine is produced by the electrolysis of molten potassium bifluoride.
 This electrolysis proceeds more efficiently when the electrolyte contains a few percent of LiF, possibly because it facilitates formation of an Li-C-F interface on the carbon electrodes.
 A useful molten salt, FLiNaK, consists of a mixture of LiF, together with sodium fluoride and potassium fluoride.
-The primary coolant for the Molten-Salt Reactor Experiment was FLiBe; LiF-BeF2 (66-33 mol%).
+The primary coolant for the Molten-Salt Reactor Experiment was FLiBe; 2LiF*BeF2 (66 mol% of LiF, 33 mol% of BeF2).